Security-Farm/security-farm-soc/README.md

 The Security Farm SOC consists of MediaWiki, Request Tracker, Rocket Chat and IRIS.
 Please look at the [documentation](https://github.com/Security-Farm/security-farm-soc/blob/main/roles/security_farm_soc/files/security_farm/security_farm_soc_documentation.pptx) for an overview.
 It is also availabe in /opt/security_farm/ or on the deployed wiki.

+Though Security Farm prefers to work with Debian, this project continues to run on Alma (RHEL) for government compliance reasons as it was orignally developed as a project for the Air Force.

 # Quickstart
 Login to the host and run `security_farm_soc`, this will configure the IP amongst other things.